memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 So what's the difference between a property in `/chosen` and in `/aliases`?
 Let's first look at the definition of the `/chosen` node in the [DTSpec](https://www.devicetree.org/specifications/):

 > The `/chosen` node does not represent a real device in the system but describes parameters chosen or specified by the system firmware at run time.
 It shall be a child of the root node. [[DTSpec]](https://www.devicetree.org/specifications/)

 The first sentence can be a bit misleading: It doesn't mean that we cannot refer to "real devices" using `/chosen` properties, it simply means that a device defined as a `/chosen` property is always a _reference_.
 Thus, in short, `/chosen` contains a list of _system parameters_.

+> **Note:** In Zephyr, `/chosen` is only used at build-time.
+There is no run-time feature.

 According to the [DTSpec](https://www.devicetree.org/specifications/), technically, `/chosen` properties are not restricted to the `path` type.
 The following are acceptable `/chosen` properties according to the specification, and Zephyr's DTS generator does indeed accept them as input: